 But there are a lot of instances when you can’t carry a weapon.
 It could be because of your local laws, you didn’t think it was necessary for that particular time and left it at home, or you simply don’t have one.
 Apart from the legalities behind carrying a weapon, there are also instances when they’re out of reach or they malfunction.
-But even if you don’t have a specialized weapon with you, there’s almost no limit to the items that you can use as an improvised tool to defend yourself and keep you safe.
+But even if you don’t have a specialized weapon with you, there’s almost no limit to the items that you can use as an improvised tool to defend yourself and keep safe.

+This is a good example of one of those everyday objects that can be used as weapons.
 Whether holding it in an ice pick or hammer grip (an ice pick or reverse grip would be preferable since you have your thumb to support the base of the pen to keep it from slipping from your hand), a pen or a pencil’s point can easily puncture skin and do serious damage.

 If you’re grabbed by an attacker, you can repeatedly stab their arm or another part of their body that’s accessible repeatedly until they let go and you can make your escape.
 Even with the cap on, repeatedly striking and raking vital points of the body with a pen, such as the face, the neck or the ribs will deliver enough pain to your attacker and make them think twice about continuing with their assault.